The Design-Build Process – What exactly is “Design-Build?”

 When a construction project is planned, a contractor is required.
 An owner can choose between a general contractor or a design-build agency, among other types of contractors.

 A general contractor manages the construction part of a building project.
 It is provided with the design and then plans appropriately to complete the physical work of those plans according to code.
-A general contractor will retain subcontractors to perform the necessary carpentry, electrical, plumbing, and other specialty work.
+A general contractor will retain subcontractors to perform the necessary carpentry, plumbing, and other specialty work.
 A general contractor has no input or participation with the owner developing the design documents.

 A design-build firm must perform the same responsibilities and duties as a general contractor.
 The design-build firm, however, is also responsible for much more than those duties.
 The design-build firm oversees the entire project from start to finish, contributing both to the initial vision of the construction project to the final function and aesthetic appeal of the completed project.